-Figure 29: integration of the methodology into the adequacy assessment
+Figure 26: integration of the methodology into the adequacy assessment

-The details on the activation will be obtained by means of a Q&A. This questionnaire will be objective, to avoid unrealistic and non-answerable questions.
-It will also be qualitative, focused on gathering the required information on the activation in order to establish a correct link between the adequacy and the methodology, i.e. the activation details.
+The details on the activation were obtained by means of a Q&A. This questionnaire was objective, to avoid unrealistic and non-answerable questions.
+It was also qualitative, focused on gathering the required information on the activation in order to establish a correct link between the adequacy and the methodology, i.e. the activation details.

-According to the discussion conducted with the stakeholders, the Q&A must be simple, intuitive, and have questions anchored in the reality.
-Its main objective will be to obtain qualitative information to complement the aggregated curves methodology.
+According to the discussion conducted with the stakeholders, the Q&A was designed to be simple, intuitive, and have questions anchored in the reality.
+Its main objective was to obtain qualitative information to complement the aggregated curves methodology.
 The key information being the number of possible activation per week and the duration of the activation.

-19 Smart orders are linked block orders (one block is executed if the other is also) or exclusive block orders
+$^{^{20}}$ Smart orders are linked block orders (one block is executed if the other is also) or exclusive block orders

-A specific questionnaire will be developed for each type of player (suppliers, aggregators and customers), in order to take their specificities into account.
-The questionnaire will be developed in close cooperation with the respondents so as to ensure useful answers.
+A specific questionnaire was developed for each type of player (suppliers, aggregators and customers), in order to take their specificities into account.
+The questionnaire was developed in close cooperation with the respondents so as to ensure useful answers.